 Key Components of Social Health:

-- Support Networks: Building and maintaining a network of friends, family, and community members provides emotional support, helps combat loneliness, and creates a sense of belonging.(13)
+- Support Network: Building and maintaining a network of friends, family, and community members provides emotional support, helps combat loneliness, and creates a sense of belonging.(13)

 - Communication Skills: Effective communication is crucial for maintaining healthy relationships.
 It involves active listening, empathy, and the ability to resolve conflicts.(14)